 The National Association of Women Business Owners is another national organization dedicated to reaching out to women business owners across the U.S. With the NAWBO Institute, women can access a virtual online learning platform to develop key skills and learn strategies to help take their business to next level.

 For those interested in public policy and the future of women in business in the United States, you can join and support NAWBO’s government advocacy program, which aims to promote the wealth of women-led businesses at the federal level.

-As of 2017, only 17% of all U.S. companies have a female founder.
-In response, the founders of the Female Founders Association decided to build a network dedicated to fostering the development of female entrepreneurs.
+The Female Founders Association have built a network dedicated to fostering the development of female entrepreneurs.
 The Female Founders Association seeks to build an active and supportive community of women entrepreneurs and startup founders.
 Currently, there’s only a Pacific Northwest chapter that hosts events and meetings, but you can apply to their online network to keep in touch with the organization.